 Witness Post: Customer Service

-I have an BA and an MBA and spent 30-years in business and industry.
-After our 3 daughters graduated from college, I returned to school to get a master’s in education.
-Today, I am in my 5th year teaching business at Lincoln High School in Portland, Oregon.
+I have a Bachelors degree and an MBA and spent 30-years in business and industry.
+After our three daughters graduated from college, I returned to school to get a master’s in education.
+Today, I am in my 6th year teaching business at Lincoln High School in Portland, Oregon.

 Each year, after school, from October thru March, I volunteer as an assistant wrestling coach for the school.
-This year (2018-2019) the roster had 27 boys and 12 girls.
+Last year (2019-2020) the roster had 27 boys and 12 girls.
 Yup, 12-girls on the Lincoln team.

 At the end-of-season Wrestling “Banquet,” held at a pizza joint, the coaches get “roasted” and grateful parents chipped-in for Gift Cards.
 This year, the card was to a well-known athletic apparel company.
 You need a “pass” to get into the store and then, you get SUPER discounts on cool gear.